aadomn/gift/README.md

 - `armcortexm_balanced`: Balanced ARM assembly implementation for Cortex-M processors (globally efficient with limited impact on code size)
 - `armcortexm4_masked`: First-order masked ARM assembly implementation for Cortex-M4 processors :warning::rotating_light: No practical evaluation has been undertaken to assess its security!
 Please do so if you plan to use it to thwart power/electromagnetic side-channel attacks! :rotating_light::warning:

+For more information about the implementations, see the paper [Fixslicing: A New GIFT Representation](https://eprint.iacr.org/2020/) published at [TCHES](https://tches.iacr.org) 2020.

 # Interface

 GIFT-COFB implementations use the inferface defined in the [NIST LWC call for algorithms](https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/final-lwc-submission-requirements-august2018.pdf) for benchmarking purposes.